Giorno Giovanna: Appearances

 After fighting against Passione's elite team and finding a likeness of the boss's face at the cost of Abbachio's life, the team reaches the Colosseum to find the informant that could reveal the identity of the boss.
 Giorno and the rest find themselves swapped in each other's bodies, with Giorno now residing in Narancia's.
 They meet the informant, Jean Pierre Polnareff, who explains to them how the Arrow can awaken Stand abilities and allow them to defeat their boss, whose name is revealed to be Diavolo, and how his own awakened Stand, Silver Chariot Requiem, has the sole purpose of safekeeping the Arrow and was responsible for the body swap.
 After Narancia ia killed by Diavolo, Giorno goes back to his original body.
 Attempting to take the Stand Arrow to provide an advantage against Diavolo, the team finds out that he is residing alongside Trish in Mista's body.
 As everyone else goes back into their bodies, Bucciarati says his final goodbyes to Giorno and the latter gains the Arrow.
 Awakening his Stand to Gold Experience Requiem (ゴールド・エクスペリエンス・レクイエム, Gōrudo Ekusuperiensu Rekuiemu), (Note: "Golden Wind Requiem" in official English releases.)
 Giorno kills and punishes Diavolo by forcing him to live through an endless loop of various deaths.
 After Diavolo's defeat, Giorno installs himself as the boss of Passione, with Mista and Polnareff by his side.

 Other appearances

-Giorno appears as a playable character of the following related games: GioGio's Bizarre Adventure, JoJo's Bizarre Adventure: All-Star Battle, it's remake JoJo's Bizarre Adventure: All-Star Battle R, JoJo's Bizarre Adventure: Eyes of Heaven, and JoJo's Bizarre Adventure: Last Survivor.
-Giorno is also playable in Jump Force as DLC and Puzzle & Dragons in collaborations of the anime and the game's 10th anniversaries from December 26, 2022 to January 9, 2023.
+Giorno appears as a playable character of the following related games: GioGio's Bizarre Adventure, JoJo's Bizarre Adventure: All-Star Battle, its remake JoJo's Bizarre Adventure: All-Star Battle R, JoJo's Bizarre Adventure: Eyes of Heaven, and JoJo's Bizarre Adventure: Last Survivor.
+Giorno is also playable in Jump Force as DLC and Puzzle & Dragons in collaborations of the anime and the game's 10th anniversaries from December 26, 2022, to January 9, 2023.